apache/cordova-plugin-camera/README.md

         // do your thing here!
     }, 0);

-#### Windows Phone 7 Quirks

-Invoking the native camera application while the device is connected via Zune does not work, and triggers an error callback.

 #### Windows quirks

 On Windows Phone 8.1 using `SAVEDPHOTOALBUM` or `PHOTOLIBRARY` as a source type causes application to suspend until file picker returns the selected image and